mcdonc/breakonthru/README.txt

 call button's mechanical switch.
 The relay has a very low bouncetime of about 400 microseconds (I measured it with a scope), so 2 milliseconds is plenty.
 You may need to change this if you use some other method of relaying the call button into the Pi or if your relay is somehow terrible.
+FWIW, the bouncetime of the actual callbutton switch I'm using for testing is close to 2 milliseconds.